brodybits/Indexed-data-synchronization/README.md

 I can hereby testify that this project is completely my own work and not subject to agreements with any other parties.
 In case of code written under direct guidance from sample code the link is given for reference.
 In case I accept contributions from any others I will require CLA with similar statements.
 The license may be changed at some point in the future.

+Status: EXPERIMENTAL: under development with API subject to change

 ## Data stored

 Data is stored in key-value format where: